 Tips for better rest: incorporating meditation

 Meditation before bed can lead to deeper sleep, ensuring your child is well-rested and prepared for the activities of daily life.
-There are many types of meditations, including mindfulness meditation, guided meditation and body scan meditation.
+There are many types of meditation, including mindfulness meditation, guided meditation and body scan meditation.

 Mindfulness meditation